 The disadvantage of reviewing remotely is the inability to deliver tests and diagnostics.
 We couldn’t perform a peak flow check or pulse oximetry for someone with asthma or COPD.

 Following the review, the results are shared with a clinician in practice.
 The pharmacist and clinician can then jointly come to a consensus on any actions that need to be taken.
-These can include optimising a patient’s medication or referral for a non-pharmacological intervention, i.e. smoking cessation advice or pulmonary rehab.
+These can include optimizing a patient’s medication or referral for a non-pharmacological intervention, i.e. smoking cessation advice or pulmonary rehab.

 The pharmacist amends the medication on behalf of the practice and the revised prescription is sent electronically to a community pharmacy.
 The patient would be followed up via a letter or phone call to advise them of the action that has been taken.